Skip to Content

 Julian Adler

 Julian joined the Center in 2008 as the Clinical Director at the Red Hook Community Justice Center, leading broader organizational efforts to incorporate trauma-informed care and evidence-generating practices.
-As the Deputy Project Director in Red Hook, Julian served as a member of the small planning team for Newark Community Solutions, the first community court in New Jersey.
-Next, as the Project Director in Red Hook, Julian served as the principal planner for Brooklyn Justice Initiatives, which included the Center’s first foray into pretrial justice.
+Next, as the Deputy Project Director in Red Hook, Julian served as a member of the small planning team for Newark Community Solutions, the first community court in New Jersey.
+Then as the Project Director in Red Hook, Julian served as the lead planner for Brooklyn Justice Initiatives, which included the Center’s first foray into pretrial justice, and led the Adolescent Diversion Pilot for Brooklyn, a precursor to Raise the Age in criminal court.

-Pivoting to a national portfolio, Julian led the Center’s work with the John D. and Catherine T. MacArthur Foundation on the planning and launch of the Safety and Justice Challenge, an ambitious initiative to reduce the use of jails and to reduce racial and ethnic disparities in the criminal legal system.
-He also led the Center’s work with the Arnold Ventures philanthropy on a broad range of national projects, including the planning and launch of Advancing Pretrial Policy and Research.
-Additionally, Julian spearheaded national portfolios on fees and fines reform and right-to-counsel.
+On the national front, Julian led the Center’s work with the John D. and Catherine T. MacArthur Foundation on the planning and launch of the Safety and Justice Challenge, an ambitious initiative to reduce the use of jails and reduce racial and ethnic disparities in the criminal legal system.
+He also led the Center’s work with the Arnold Ventures philanthropy on a broad range of national projects, including the launch of the multi-year project, Advancing Pretrial Policy & Research.
+Additionally, Julian spearheaded national portfolios on fines and fees reform and right-to-counsel.
 As the Director of Policy and Research, Julian shepherded the expansion of both the Research-Practice Strategies and the Data Analytics and Applied Research teams.

-Julian is the co-author of Start Here: A Road Map to Reducing Mass Incarceration (The New Press), along with a range of book chapters and articles examining the intersections of the criminal legal system, social science, and mental health, and is a producer of the Center’s “New Thinking” podcast.
-He serves on multiple steering and advisory committees and is a co-chair of the advisory board for Wesleyan University’s Center for Prison Education.
+Julian is the co-author of Start Here: A Road Map to Reducing Mass Incarceration (The New Press, 2018), along with a range of book chapters and articles examining the intersections of the criminal legal system, social science, mental health, and technology.
+He is a producer of the Center’s “New Thinking” podcast and serves as an advisor to Wesleyan University’s Center for Prison Education.